Getting an Interview

 Helpful (1)Accepted OfferPositive ExperienceAverage Interview

-I applied online and the process took 2 months - interviewed at Tacoma Public Utilities in August 2011.
+I applied online.
+The process took 2+ months.
+I interviewed at Tacoma Public Utilities (Tacoma, WA) in August 2011.

 - Questions about situations faced at work and how you handled them.
-View Answer
+1 Answer

-I applied online and the process took 4 days - interviewed at Tacoma Public Utilities in May 2009.
+I applied online.
+The process took 4 days.
+I interviewed at Tacoma Public Utilities (Tacoma, WA) in May 2009.

 Took a test to see if I met the minimum requirements, then received a phone call for an interview.
 The interview had 4 people and myself in it and lasted about an hour.
 They asked many questions as did I. I heard back within the week offering me the position.
 I followed up with multiple calls to get more information such as benefits, ect. and turned in paperwork in the office and within about 3 weeks was in the building training.